TPT-Loane/TPT-Loane/fe/README.md

 cd ..                                               # navigate into the project root docker-compose --profile www-dev up --build -d      # run it in a detached docker container

-# connect to localhost:3000 to access the site
+# connect to localhost:3000 to access front end
 ```

 Running the front end locally: